Home BlogDitch Food Rules The Truth About Superfoods: Everyday Heroes on Your Plate

 One individual food has a negligible bearing over otherwise healthy or unhealthy eating.
 Any superfood isn’t going to compensate for a diet that is deficient in essential vitamins and minerals.
 Nor is eating a junk food meal going to undo regular nutritious eating.

-Quite simply, there is no quick fix or magic bullet that will undo our sinful eating or cure everything that ails us.
+Quite simply, no quick fix or magic bullet will undo our sinful eating or cure everything that ails us.
 Our health is dependent on our day-to-day lifestyle choices.
 It isn’t as alluring as a newly discovered miracle superfood touted by the media.
-But what is ‘super’ is that to eat a balanced health-promoting diet doesn’t have to be complicated or expensive.
+But what is ‘super’ is that eating a balanced health-promoting diet doesn’t have to be complicated or expensive.

 Cover of the children's book, The Superheroes on Your Plate

-Tansy Boggon is the author of the soon-to-be-released illustrated children’s book, The Superheroes on Your Plate.
+Tansy Boggon is the author of the children’s book The Superheroes on Your Plate.
 The book helps little ones learn that all wholefoods are ‘super’ foods.
-Tansy wrote the book to be a fun and entertaining story for kids and to remind parents that no food is better than another.
+Tansy wrote the book to be an entertaining story for kids and to remind parents that no food is better than another.

 Want to read further on the topic of ‘superfoods’?

-My former university lecturer, Tim Crowe, has debunked some foods that are considered superfoods in the article, Superfoods: more like a supermyth.
-He then lists some foods that should really be considered ‘super’ foods in the article, From superfoods to super diets – Top 10 foods for a healthy diet.
+My former university lecturer, Tim Crowe, has debunked some foods that are considered superfoods in the article Superfoods: more like a supermyth.
+He then lists some foods that should really be considered ‘super’ foods in the articl, From superfoods to super diets – Top 10 foods for a healthy diet.

 You may also like